bcgov/bcparks-staff-portal/README.md

 This project consists of a REST API server in `backend/` and a React JS frontend in `frontend/`.
 For more details, refer to the specific [backend README](./backend/README.md) and [frontend README](./frontend/README.md) files.

+The "Legacy frontend" is located in `frontend-legacy/` and communicates with the external Strapi CMS.

+Openshift Helm charts are located in `helm/`.

 ## Requirements

 This project is intended to be developed in VS Code Dev Containers.
 You will need VS Code and Docker installed on your host machine.